NelsonDane/auto-rsa/README.md

 ## Usage
 ### Discord Bot
-`Ping-Pong`: Once the bot is invited to your server, you can check that it's running by sending `!ping`, to which the bot should respond with `pong`
+Once the bot is invited to your server, you can check that it's running by sending:

+`!ping`

 To buy and sell stocks, just send a message of this format in discord: